Welcome to the Federal Programs Department!

-The following federal programs are implemented in Roma ISD:
+The following federal programs are implemented at Roma ISD:

 TITLE I PART A